-Ohio’s minimum wage was adjusted to keep up with inflation.
-This article tells you everything you need to know about the current status of minimum wage, and what you can do to prepare for any changes.
+Many states in the country are adjusting their minimum wage to keep up with the country’s ever-rising cost of living.
+The Buckeye State is no exception.
+The Ohio minimum wage was adjusted to keep up with inflation.
+This article tells you everything you need to know about the current status of the minimum wage in Ohio in 2022 and beyond, and what you can do to prepare for any changes.

-Are there plans to change the state’s minimum wage?
+Are there plans to change the state’s minimum wage beyond 2022?

 Get Started with Square Payroll

 Payroll processing trusted by thousands.

 How should small business owners prepare for minimum wage increases?

 Every business is different, so there isn’t one right way to prepare.
 Here are a few options you may want to consider:

 - Audit your expenses: Check your cash flow in detail and create a hiring plan you can afford.
 In some cases, you may find that hiring temporary workers or contract workers as needed is less expensive than taking on full-time staff.